Supported CSS3 Features

 }

-While the PIE parser will allow them, the following aspects of the background shorthand will currently be ignored when rendering:
+While the PIE parser will allow them, the following aspects of the background shorthand will currently be ignored when rendering in IE 6-8:

 • background-attachment (will always use 'scroll' even if 'fixed' or 'local' are specified)